OpenSTEF/openstef/docs/source/user_guide/guides/probabilistic_forecasting.rst

 NumPy's ``method="higher"`` convention.

 By default, P50 is unchanged and quantile columns are not sorted inside the calibrator.
-This preserves the reference semantics: median calibration is an explicit opt-in, while downstream :class:`~openstef_models.transforms.postprocessing.quantile_sorter.QuantileSorter` owns the quantile-ordering invariant.
+This preserves the specified semantics: median calibration is an explicit opt-in, while downstream :class:`~openstef_models.transforms.postprocessing.quantile_sorter.QuantileSorter` owns the quantile-ordering invariant.